<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Don't ignore their emails or calls - this will only make them more frustrated and less likely to want to work with you.
 If you're not sure how to solve the problem, ask for their advice.

-You may have to deal with difficult stakeholders – those that oppose your project and resist change.
-By actively listening to their concerns and involving them, you can find ways to help them embrace change, and show the influence they have on your project and the benefits your project aims to bring.
+You may have to deal with difficult stakeholders – those who oppose your project and resist change.
+By actively listening to their concerns and involving them, you can find ways to help them embrace change and show the influence they have on your project and the benefits your project aims to bring.

 Stay organised with all the engagement created so no stakeholder concern goes without an answer.
 A stakeholder communication system can make it a lot easier to organise, manage and track every single piece of engagement.